Deuteron production from phase-space coalescence in the UrQMD approach: Results

 We find that our results are consistent with the data from the experiment E802.
-The resulting invariant yields of deuterons for the three targets and for each rapidity interval show that the invariant yields decrease with increasing rapidity.
+The resulting invariant yields of deuterons for the three targets and for each rapidity interval show that the invariant yields decrease with increasing rapidity until the fragmentation region.

+Going up in energy, we next explore the CERN-SPS energy regime.
+The NA49 experiment explored deuteron formation in great detail at various energies and centralities.
+The data of the NA49 experiment will be compared to UrQMD calculations for Pb+Pb collisions at different energies.

+Figure \ref{fsps1} shows the deuteron multiplicity as a function of rapidity for Pb+Pb collisions at a beam energy of 20A GeV for different centralities.
+The lines denote the UrQMD calculations and the symbols denote the data of the NA49 collaboration~\cite{Anticic:2016ckv}.
+The calculations are in good agreement with the experimental data.
+However, one can observe a small deviation to the experimental data which is due to a stronger baryon stopping in UrQMD as compared to the NA49 data, when going towards more central collisions.

+Figure \ref{fsps2} shows the deuteron multiplicity as a function of rapidity at beam energies of 20A GeV, 30A GeV, 40A GeV, 80A GeV and 158A GeV for central Pb+Pb collisions.
+The lines denote the UrQMD calculations and the symbols the experimental data of the NA49 collaboration~\cite{Anticic:2016ckv}.
+For visibility the calculations and the data are divided by a factor of $10$ successively.
+Also here, the calculations are in good agreement with the experimental data.
 Given the results presented above, we have established that deuteron production at moderate energies can be very well described by a single energy and system size independent phase space coalescence parameter set.

 In the last steps we want to explore, if this single parameter set can also be used to describe deuteron production at the highest available energies, namely Pb+Pb collisions at the LHC.
-In Fig. \ref{f8b} we show the ratio of deuteron to protons plus anti-protons in Pb+Pb collisions at $\sqrt{s_{NN}}=2.75$ TeV as a function of the charged particle multiplicity.
-Here we used the UrQMD+hydro hybrid version of the code to properly take into account the long equilibrium expansion of the fireball.
+In Fig. \ref{f8b} we show the ratio of deuterons to protons plus anti-protons in Pb+Pb collisions at $\sqrt{s_{NN}}=2.76$ TeV as a function of the charged particle multiplicity.
+Here we used the UrQMD+hydro hybrid version of the model to properly take into account the long hydrodynamical expansion of the fireball.
 The coalescence procedure is applied after the hadronic rescattering phase, as described above.
-In addition we also plotted the values for proton-proton reactions at different beam energies with their corresponding $N_{\mathrm{ch}}$, indicated as open squares in the left part of the figure.
-The UrQMD/hybrid results are compare to ALICE data \cite{Anielski:2015zna}.
+In addition we also show the values for proton-proton reactions at different beam energies with their corresponding $N_{\mathrm{ch}}$, indicated as open squares in the left part of the figure.
+The UrQMD/hybrid results are compared to ALICE data \cite{Anielski:2015zna}.
 One observes a very good agreement between the measured data and the calculations over the whole range of centralities/multiplicities.
-Thus, we can conclude that deuteron production at the LHC can be very well described by coalescence of protons and neutrons with the same parameters used at much lower beam energies.
+Thus, we can conclude that deuteron production at the LHC can be very well described by coalescence of protons and neutrons with the same parameters used at lower collision energies.